 - Energy content expressed per 100 ml or 100 g

 When the information listed above has been provided, the company will receive a receipt with a case number from the Danish Veterinary and Food Administration.

-There is a fee of DKK 13,100 per product (2018) as well as a fee of DKK 3,800 per variant for handling of the approval.
+There is a fee of DKK 12,600 per product (2019) for handling of the approval.
 There are no fees for variants.
 The fees are to be paid after the applicant has received the receipt mentioned above.

 The company receives a permission or refusal concerning their application based upon an evaluation of safety.